Why Study History at the UW?

 As you consider the UW, we encourage you to contact prospective faculty advisors to tell them about your interest and learn if they will be taking on new graduate students.
 A full list of faculty and their divisions can be found here.
 In your application, you also will need to propose fields of study (two at the MA level, and four for the PhD).
 A list of fields offered by our faculty can be found here.

 Your application for admission is also your application for funding.
 Our students customarily receive financial support from the History Department or other units (including tuition, insurance, nine-month stipend) that takes the form of a combination of fellowships and service appointments (teaching, research, and staff assistantships).
 Overall, the level of multi-year funding in our program is high.
 In addition, students are eligible and encouraged to apply for outside sources of funding, and in the past have had an excellent track record of winning competitive university and national fellowships.
-Prospective students working in foreign area studies also are encouraged to apply for Foreign Language and Area Studies (FLAS) fellowships from the University of Washington.

 Applying to the Program